elango5292/Bitquantile-py/README.md

 ## Example Usage

 I have targeted a publickey from a known privatekey.
-So, I know the information of range.
+So, I have the information of range for this particular wallet.
 In case of a random publickey from blockchain, the possiblity of finding its privatekey is as equivalant as finding an atom from the visible universe.

 ## Information about the wallet used for testing: